okize/hubot-chicken-dance/readme.md

 # Chicken Dance Hubot Script

-A Hubot script that displays the various chicken dances of Arrested Development characters
+A Hubot script that displays the various chicken dances of Arrested Development characters.

 Usage
 -----